MatthewVerbryke/inmoov_ros/README.md

 Currently, it contains the following:
  - Gazebo compatable URDF model of the InMoov robot, adapted from <https://github.com/alansrobotlab/inmoov_ros>
-   - Collision meshes based on .stl files
+   - Collision meshes based on .stl mesh files
-   - Estimated inertial properties (moments of inertia and masses)
-   - Estimated damping and friction properties
+   - Estimated inertial, damping, and friction properties
    - Transmission elements defined for all actuating joints
+   - Sensors implimented in Gazebo
  - Controllers implimented for all actuated joints
+ - A node to replicate a physical InMoov robots finger movement (similar to mimicking in Rviz)
  - Package for use with Gazebo

+#### Sensors
+ - Xbox Kinect
+ - Visual Cameras (one in each eye)
+ - Contact Sensors (one in each fingertip)

 ## Packages